lezette/learning-a11y/src/was/understanding-wcag-percievable.md

   </ul>

   <h3>1.3 Adaptable</h3>
-  <p>Make sure content should be structured properly so it can be presented in different ways without losing meaning.
+  <p>Make sure content are structured properly so it can be presented in different ways without losing meaning.
     This means:</p>
   <ul>
     <li>Using semantic HTML (headings, lists, tables) so assistive technologies can recognize content relationships.